-DELIVERY Face-to-face, Distance learning, etc. 2 -- ---
+DELIVERY Face-to-face, Distance learning, etc. Face to face USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Powerpoint presentations, e-discussions via the e-class educational platform, videos, use of anatomical models etc. Activity Semester workload Theoretical part (lectures & tutorials) 80

-Activity Theoretical part (lectures & tutorials) Lectures, seminars, clinical presentations, interactive teaching, project work Independent (personal) study Clinical part: Clinical exercises, practical applications in small groups or pairs of volunteers and/or across patients in clinical environments (i.e. hospitals, nursing homes, rehabilitation centres, special schools etc.) Course total Semester workload 80 50 30 130 210 tutorials)Lectures, seminars, clinicalpresentations, interactiveteaching, project workIndependent (personal) studyClinical part:Clinical exercises, practicalapplications in small groups orpairs of volunteers and/or acrosspatients in clinical environments(i.e. hospitals, nursing homes,rehabilitation centres, specialschools etc.)Course total 50 30 130 presentations, interactive teaching, project work Independent (personal) study Clinical part: Clinical exercises, practical applications in small groups or pairs of volunteers and/or across patients in clinical environments (i.e. hospitals, nursing homes, rehabilitation centres, special schools etc.) Course total 30 130 Independent (personal) study Clinical part: Clinical exercises, practical applications in small groups or pairs of volunteers and/or across patients in clinical environments (i.e. hospitals, nursing homes, rehabilitation centres, special schools etc.) Course total 130 Clinical part: Clinical exercises, practical applications in small groups or pairs of volunteers and/or across patients in clinical environments (i.e. hospitals, nursing homes, rehabilitation centres, special schools etc.) Course total 210 Theoretical part: Multiple choice questionnaires, shortanswer questions, open-ended questions, problem solving, written work.
-The assessment of the theoretical part will take place at the end of each semester with written exams.
-The tutor has also the option to give provisional essays/reports throughout the semester, which will account for a percentage of the grade of the theoretical part.
-For Erasmus students the theoretical part of the examination instead of the written examinations could be evaluated with written essays /reports as well as an oral presentation upon a specific theme, which will provided by the tutor and agreed by the student.
-Clinical part: Oral /practical examination in each clinical exercise, tested on volunteers, whereas, the biggest part of the practical examination will take place on symptomatic volunteers and patients (clinical environment).
-Safety, clinical skill, effectiveness, knowledge, technique and overall performance will be evaluated.
-Student performance and evaluation for the practical (clinical) part of the module will take place throughout asıttı Feekk Cecseke S(answer questions, open-ended questions, written work.
-The assessment of the theoretical pathe end of each semester with written has also the option to give provision hroughout the semester, which will be contage of the grade of the theoretical examination instead of the written evaluated with written essays /reportsentation upon a specific theme, by the tutor and agreed by the stude contage, tested on volunteers, where of the practical examination will take symptomatic volunteers and patient environment).
-Safety, clinical skill, examinated.

-in the clinical enviroment), as well as within set times at the end of the semester.
-Language of evaluation: Greek & English (for Erasmus students)
+TEACHING METHODS Lectures, seminars, clinical 50 The manner and methods of teaching are presentations, interactive 50 described in detail. teaching, project work Lectures, seminars, laboratory practice, Independent (personal) study 30 fieldwork, study and analysis of bibliography, Clinical part: tutorials, placements, clinical practice, art Clinical exercises, practical workshop, interactive teaching, educational applications in small groups or visits, project, essay writing, artistic creativity, pairs of volunteers and/or across 130 etc. patients in clinical environments (i.e. hospitals, nursing homes, rehabilitation centres, special The student's study hours for each learning activity are given as well as the hours of non- schools etc.) 210 directed study according to the principles of the Course total 210 ECTS STUDENT PERFORMANCE Theoretical part: Multiple choice qu EVALUATION answer questions, open-ended ques tions, problem Description of the evaluation procedure solving, written work.
+The assessment of the theoretical pa art will take place at the end of each semester with writte en exams.
+The tutor Language of evaluation, methods of has also the option to give provision al essavs/reports evaluation, summative or conclusive, multiple throughout the semester, which will choice questionnaires, short-answer questions, percentage of the grade of the theor open-ended questions, problem solving, written • work, essay/report, oral examination, public presentation, laboratory work, clinical For Erasmus students the theoretica • examination of patient, art interpretation, examination instead of the written e other evaluated with written essays /reports as well as an oral presentation upon a specific theme, which will provided by the tutor and agreed by the student.
+Specifically-defined evaluation criteria are given, and if and where they are accessible to Clinical part: Oral /practical examina tion in each clinical students. exercise, tested on volunteers, whereas, the biggest part of the practical examination will take symptomatic volunteers and patient • • environment).
+Safety, clinical skill, el knowledge, technique and overall pe erformance will be evaluated.
+Student performance and evaluatior for the practical - - (clinical) part of the module will take the whole semester (weekly during the practical sessions in the clinical enviroment), as well as within set times at the end of the semester. aliah /fan Fussessa Language of evaluation: Greek & En glish (for Erasmus students)